EPFL-LAP/dynamatic/README.md

 To get started using Dynamatic (after setting it up), check out our [introductory tutorial](docs/Tutorials/Introduction/Introduction.md), which guides you through your first compilation of C code into a synthesizable dataflow circuit!
 If you want to start modifying Dynamatic and are new to MLIR or compilers in general, our [MLIR primer](docs/Tutorials/MLIRPrimer.md) and [pass creation tutorial](docs/Tutorials/CreatingPasses/CreatingPasses.md) will help you take your first steps.

-For an high-level overview of the project's structure and of our contribution guidelines. see our [*Contribution Guide*](docs/ContribGuide.md).
+For an high-level overview of the project's structure and of our contribution guidelines, see our [*Contribution Guide*](docs/ContribGuide.md).

 ## Building from source